sarahtam718/tandem-challenge/watering-scheduler/README.md

 MVP

-- find how many times to water
+- find how many times to water [DONE]
-- successfully employ npm package react-moment
+- successfully employ npm package moment [DONE]
-- find out on which specific date (day of the month & day of the week) waterings would occur based on start and end dates
+- find out on which specific date (day of the month & day of the week) waterings would occur based on start and end dates [DONE]
-- add conditions
+- add conditions [DONE]
   - remove weekends
   - return message if date is past 12 weeks